ahesse93/AMO-Electronics/Current Controller/Readme.md

 C3 can be used to limit the control bandwidth, C4 can be increased to make circuit stable if oscillating.

 Appears to be stable for inductive loads of up to 1 mH (and maybe higher).

+Some space around the Darlington is left free to allow for the installation of a heatsink.